ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 ## Profiles for boot volumes
 {: #vsi-profiles-boot}

 During instance provisioning, boot volumes are created with the `general-purpose` volume profile with 100 GB capacity by default when you use the CLI or the API.
-When you provision an instance in the console, the default profile selection is the second-generation `sdp` profile, unless you specify a first-generation snapshot to create your volume.
+When you provision an instance in the console, the default profile selection is also `general-purpose` unless your account is allowlisted for the `sdp` profile, in which case the console defaults to `sdp` unless you specify a first-generation snapshot to create your volume.
 Boot volume capacity must be the same or more than the minimum provisioned size of the image or snapshot that you plan to use.
 [Boot volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes#resize-boot-volumes) can be increased up to 250 GB when you're using first-generation volume profiles, and up to 32,000 GB when you're using the `sdp` profile.
 Boot volume IOPS and bandwidth are never reduced to be less than 3000 IOPS or 393 Mbps.

 ## How virtual server profiles relate to volume profiles
 {: #vsi-profiles-relate-to-storage}